lucaslmp2/sombras-da-guerra--o-enigma-perdido/README.md

 ## 📄 Licença

 Distribuído sob a Licença MIT.
-Veja `LICENSE.txt` para mais informações.
+Veja para mais informações.

-*(Nota: Adicione um arquivo LICENSE.txt ao seu projeto se ainda não tiver um.)*